ericbrooke/setup_ruby_rails/README.md

 ```
 PATH="/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH"
 ```
 Its worth noting that the 9.4 is the version of the app, thus it will NOT work if you have old 9.3 version installed.
+Remember to close the BASH/Terminal window and open a new one, so the PATH is picked up.

 ###A - MySQL
 ```
 brew install mysql